 But I think the craziest thing I ever saw actually *wasn’t* the result of fringe die results.

 It was a 1st ed D&D game I played 20 or so years ago.
 It was a pick-up game at a friend-of-a-friend’s house, one of very few such events that I went to.
 I honestly don’t remember the names of anyone involved.
 I was playing Buskirk, my high-level Cleric of St. Cuthbert that was my go-to character at the time.

 There were about 5 of us.
-We sat in the sunken living rum of the DM’s parents’ house.
+We sat in the sunken living room of the DM’s parents’ house.
 The parents themselves either weren’t there, or never interrupted us.
 We were in our early teens, or just pre-teen.
 They had a fireplace, and it was on, so it must have been fall or winter.
-There was kool-aid, and one of the people playing was a girl, the sister of another player.
+There was Kool-aid, and one of the players was a girl, the sister of another player.
 She was playing a multiclass spellcaster based on the main female character from the movie Dragonslayer.
-Someone else was playing a paladin with a Holy Sword of Sharpness.
+Someone else (not her brother) was playing a paladin with a Holy Sword of Sharpness.
 The sword may have been named Cutter.
 I don’t remember anything else about the venue or players.

 The DM insisted that if someone’s character died, we had to burn the character sheet (which is why I remember they had a fire in the fireplace).
 This was before easy electronic records.
 Buskirk was more than two dozen pages of notes and items and spell lists.
 It was, ultimately, fairly childish, but we were fairly close to children.
 I felt a thrill of real fear, in any case.

 The setup: A castle has suddenly had devils and other dark creatures appear in it, including evil air elementals, and great winds have blown in the doors and shutters.
 The king is pissed, and we are to go in and find out what is going on, and fix it.